 Payment deadline - 1st semester

 You will receive an invoice for the first semester via the email you provided when you applied.
-The email with the invoice will be sent 14 April.
+The email with payment information will be sent 14 April.
 The amount due will be set out in SEK (Swedish Krona).
-The first academic year, the deadline for payment for the autumn semester tuition fee is 14 May.
+The first academic year, the deadline for payment for the autumn semester tuition fee is 15 May.

 Payment deadlines - 2nd, 3rd and 4th semester